 Finalized Project 1: Don‘t fear fear conditioning – Methodological considerations for design and analysis of human fear acquisition, extinction and return of fear studies:

 The so-called ‘replicability crisis’ in psychology has sparked methodological discussions in many areas of science in general and psychology in particular.
 This has led to recent endeavors of the scientific community to promote the transparency, rigor and ultimately replicability of research which gave rise to the new field of “meta-research”.
 Originating from this zeitgeist, the challenge to discuss critical issues on terminology, design, methods, and analysis considerations in fear conditioning research has recently been taken up by the ‘Research Network for the European Interdisciplinary Study of Fear and Extinction Learning as well as the Return of Fear (EIFEL-ROF)’.
 A group of (young) scientists have met on a regular base since May 2015 to identify and debate on urgent open questions and important methodological considerations.
 This endeavor originated from and is reflective of the spirit of the annual European Meeting on Human Fear Conditioning (EMHFC).

 The outcome of these fruitful discussions, a comprehensive review-type article (Lonsdorf et al., Neuroscience and Biobehavioral Reviews, 2017), is intended to provide a basis for the development of a common procedural framework for the field of human fear conditioning and provide encyclopedic guidance for methodological decisions on design and analysis is under review.
 Thereby, we hope to spark fruitful discussions and methodological research projects to ultimately establish a consensus in the field with respect to design and analysis considerations.

-Individual differences fear conditioning, extinction and return of fear in humans: temperamental, experiential and biological factors:
+Finalized Project 3: Individual differences fear conditioning, extinction and return of fear in humans: temperamental, experiential and biological factors:

 Why do some individuals develop pathological anxiety in the aftermath of trauma while others do not?
 Clearly, exposure to a traumatic event is not sufficient for the development of fear- and stress- related disorders.
 Individuals do not only differ with respect to exposure to life adversity before, during and after trauma (experiential differences) but also differ in personality (i.e. trait variables) and/or biological factors, all of which strongly impact vulnerability to pathological anxiety or its opposite pole resilience.
-Thereby, experimental studies on individual differences may provide critical insights into the mechanisms underlying divergent responses in the aftermath of traumatic experiences and individual differences in the development of anxiety disorders.
-Ultimately, this may help to pinpoint factors that predispose to psychopathology or resilience and ultimately inform the development of novel prevention and intervention programs and therapeutic targets.
+We have put togeether a systematic review article on individual difference factors in fear conditioning research including methodological considerations such as different requirements with respect to design and data analysis when focusing on individual differences as comprare to average proceses (Lonsdorf & Merz, Neuroscience and Biobehavioral Reviews, 2017).

-Translational challenges in fear conditioning research:
+Finalized Project 6: Translational challenges in fear conditioning research: